 If you do not already have a license, completing the purchase will create an account for you, log you in, and prompt you to create a password for the account.
 You will use this password and your email address in QLab to install your licenses.

-In QLab, choose Manage Your Licenses... from the QLab menu.
-You will be presented with the Licenses and Activations window.
+In QLab, choose Manage Your Licenses... from the QLab menu to open the License Manager:

 Each QLab license can be installed on up to three Macs at a time, with three specific uses:

 - Main.
 The Main computer is used to run cues during your show.
 A show that uses one Mac for playing back Audio and another Mac for playing back Video has two Main computers.

 - Backup.
 The Backup computer is there in case something goes wrong with the Main computer.
 You might have your Backup computer hooked up to your playback system, with a system in place to seamlessly switch over from the Main (this is often called a "hot spare" or "hot backup"), or you might have your Backup computer disconnected, but ready to plug in at a moment's notice (called a "cold spare" or "cold backup.")
 In either case, the Backup doesn't do anything that's audible or visible to the audience during the show unless it takes over for the Main computer.

 - Edit.
 The Edit computer is used to work on your QLab workspaces in rehearsal, at your studio, or at home.
 If you have a visiting artist working on your show, you might loan your Edit seat to her so that she can work on her cues using her own laptop, rather than having to sit in the technical booth to work on cues.
 The Edit computer never does anything that's audible or visible to the audience.

 Once you choose a seat, you'll be presented with a choice of destination: